MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 This comment can only be set if the RetentionHoldEnabled parameter is set to $true.
 This comment should be localized to the user's preferred language.
 If the comment contains spaces, enclose the comment in quotation marks (").

+> [!NOTE]
+> On Exchange Online the RetentionComment parameter is associated with Litigation Hold (LitigationHoldEnabled).
+RetentionHoldEnabled does not need to be $true when setting the RetentionComment on Exchange Online.

 ```yaml
 Type: String
 Parameter Sets: (All)